HR-8403-119

 What it does

-This bill would amend the Food and Nutrition Act of 2008 to add hot rotisserie chicken to the list of foods eligible for purchase with Supplemental Nutrition Assistance Program (SNAP) benefits.
-Currently, SNAP rules prohibit the purchase of hot foods prepared for immediate consumption.
-This bill would create a specific exception for hot rotisserie chicken.
+This bill would amend the Food and Nutrition Act of 2008 to add hot rotisserie chicken to the list of foods that can be purchased with Supplemental Nutrition Assistance Program (SNAP) benefits.
+Currently, SNAP generally prohibits the purchase of hot, ready-to-eat foods; this bill would create a specific exception for hot rotisserie chicken.
+The bill makes no other changes to SNAP eligibility, benefit amounts, or program structure.

 Who benefits